orbitalci/orbital/questions_and_notes.md

 - polling option? idk

 ## bugs:
-- when printing matching git hashes, should display corresponding acctname/repo like `ocelot summary` command
-- change client's --validate command to take in a value just like all the other commands
-- hash matching only works when you pass in full hash
+~~- when printing matching git hashes, should display corresponding acctname/repo like `ocelot summary` command~~ ~~- change client's --validate command to take in a value just like all the other commands~~ ~~- hash matching only works when you pass in full hash~~
 - fix dev mode (maybe fuck this)
 - fix html viewer displaying *oldest* matching git hash (maybe fuck this)